 This year I was particularly impressed by our policy and influencing activities.
-I am also pleased that, as we develop as a charity, we are developing our approach towards equity, diversity and inclusion.
+I am also pleased that, as we develop as a charity, we are strengthening our focus on equity, diversity and inclusion.

-Karen Byrne (trustee)
+Karen Byrne (Vice Chair)

 Our values

 Our values and how we embed them in all we do are essential to successfully delivering our strategy, and to the charity we want to continue to build and develop.